Former Sligo Mayor Sells Winning Irish Lotto Ticket

 This isn’t the first time that the former mayor has unwittingly furnished a customer with a huge prize, having sold a ticket that won €4 million in 2009.
 However, Lyons claims that this latest jackpot is the biggest win to date in Sligo.

-Lightning may have struck twice in Mr Lyons’ shop, but there is no need to travel to Sligo for a chance to scoop this Wednesday’s guaranteed jackpot of €2 million, as tickets can be purchased online.
-Alternatively, you can buy tickets from any authorised retailer across Ireland.
+Lightning may have struck twice in Mr Lyons’ shop, but there is no need to travel to Sligo for a chance to scoop this Wednesday’s guaranteed jackpot of €2 million, as entries can be purchased online.
+Alternatively, you can buy your entries from any authorised lottery retailer across Ireland.
 Best of luck!